bc-anaisabel/meta_analysis_climate_restor/README.md

 - Determine if there are other climatic variables that may be useful and have an association to the recovery trajectory of a restored ecosystem

-- Multivariate analysis once more data are included to be able to draw accurate conclusions of the role and contribution of each CMI variable and other climate variables
+- Multivariate analysis once more data are included to be able to draw accurate conclusions of the role and contribution of each CMI variable and other climate variables to the variation found in restoration success

 ### References ###